gpapaskiri/webtronics/README.md

 ## Pre-Instalation

+1. Install python 3.8
-1. Install and Configure postgres
+2. Install and Configure postgres
-2. Create database for using in app
+3. Create database for using in app

 ## Instalation